cdemomobilesolutions/apidoc/source/api_returns.rst

 Sample Return for Record Details
 ==========================================

 Querrying the record details API will return a large json response.
-The response is mapped into 7 sections:
+The response is mapped into 6 sections:

 - Record Attributes
 - Chrome Equipments
 - Chrome Options
 - Inspection Points
 - Chrome Consumer Info
-- Inspsection ID
 - cDemo Record

 Please use the navigator on the left to go to the section you are looking for.